aperswal/IllumedMVP/README.md

   - Searches for hospitals based on the provided name query
 - GET `/api/hospitals/radius?address=<address>&radius=<radius>`
   - Searches for hospitals within the specified radius of the given address
+- POST `/api/insurance-plans`
+  - Searches for insurance plans based on the provided form data (placeholder implementation)

 ## Contributing

-Contributions to improve the Hospital Search Application are welcome.
+Contributions to improve the Healthcare Search Application are welcome.
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)